 Other entry and exit information

-Where children are travelling alone, or with one parent/guardian, we recommend that you carry a Notarised letter of consent for travel signed by the non-travelling parent(s) or guardian.
+Where children are travelling alone, or with one parent/guardian, carry a Notarised letter of consent for travel signed by the non-travelling parent(s) or guardian.
 For more information on travelling with children in the United States, see the

 United States Customs and Border Protection website.